andresteingress/andresteingress.github.io/_posts/2017-09-18-environment-meta-annotations.md

 @Target(value={TYPE})
 @Retention(value=RUNTIME)
 @Documented
-@Profile(„development“)
+@Profile("development")
 public @interface Development {}
 </code></pre>

-Note that the `@Development` annotation has the `@Profile(„development“)` annotation applied.
+Note that the `@Development` annotation has the `@Profile("development")` annotation applied.
 With this custom annotation we could refactor the previous code sample just like that:

 <pre><code class="language-groovy">
 @Component